Level placement is based on a combination of age, ability, and maturity.

 Students begin with an introduction to basic tap steps, sounds, and techniques before exploring rhythms through call and response, and repetition.
 As they progress, dancers learn challenging technical footwork and rhythmic sophistication in choreography and improvisation.

-This drop-in teen/adult class infuses Afro-Caribbean, hip hop, Bollywood, and jazz styles.
-Class includes stretching and strengthening exercises with a cool down, offering a time to socialize with peers, enjoy great music, and relieve stress.
-Suitable for beginner through advanced students.
+This class infuses Afro-Caribbean, hip hop, Bollywood, and jazz.
+Class includes stretching and strengthening exercises with a cool down, providing dancers with the opportunity to enjoy great music, and relieve stress.